acon96/home-llm/README.md

     --ctx_size 2048 \
     --use_lora --lora_rank 32 --lora_alpha 64 --lora_modules fc1,fc2,Wqkv,out_proj --lora_modules_to_save wte,lm_head.linear --lora_merge
 ```

+The 1B model was trained as a full fine-tuning on on an RTX 3090 (24GB).
+Training took approximately 1.5 hours.

 ## Home Assistant Component
 In order to integrate with Home Assistant, we provide a `custom_component` that exposes the locally running LLM as a "conversation agent" that can be interacted with using a chat interface as well as integrate with Speech-to-Text and Text-to-Speech addons to enable interacting with the model by speaking.